jamiesmith/pixinsight-repo/README.md

 your workspace, then drag it onto each of the RGB.
 Laziness for the win.
 Save it in your process icons to reuse

+### Iconize Matching Child Image(s)
+If a child view exists with a matching suffix, iconize it (A child image is defined as something that has the Parent view's ID as a prefix)

+**Example**:
+If the target image is **Ha** and the suffix is **linear** and there's an **Ha_linear** view, iconize it.

+Usage:
+- **As a saved process Icon**: Drop the icon on a visible **parent** image to iconize related child
+- **Applied to Active Image (square)**: Iconize related child of the target with the specified suffix
+- **Applied Globally (circle)**: Iterate through all visible instances and iconizes each matching child

 ## Release History

+- TheAstroShedScripts-2025-01-16.zip
+    - Added a new script to iconize matching child/clone images, Expected use is in ProcessContainers, but the "apply global" can let it work ad hoc
+    - Added an "Iconize" checkbox to the CloneWithSuffix script
 - TheAstroShedScripts-2025-01-13.zip
     - Don't use pixelmath to clone, just cloneView
     - Also copy properties (which also includes the astrometric solution)